beetbox/beets/docs/plugins/ipfs.rst

 To add albums to ipfs, making them shareable, use the -a or --add flag.
 If used without arguments it will add all albums in the local library.
 When added all items and albums will get a ipfs entry in the database containing the hash of that specific file/folder.
+Newly imported albums will be added automatically to ipfs unless set not to do so, see the configuration section below.

 These hashes can then be given to a friend and they can ``get`` that album from ipfs and import it to beets using the -g or --get flag.
-If the argument passed to the -g flag isn't a ipfs hash it'll be used as a query instead, getting all albums matching the query.
+If the argument passed to the -g flag isn't an ipfs hash it'll be used as a query instead, getting all albums matching the query.

 Using the -p or --publish flag a copy of the local library will be